-3. Install the required Microsoft SQL Native Client software on each client computer on which PowerBuilder is installed.
+3. Install the required Microsoft OLE DB Driver for SQL Server or SQL Server Native Client software on each client computer on which PowerBuilder is installed.

-You must obtain the SQL Native Client software from Microsoft.
+You must obtain the Microsoft OLE DB Driver for SQL Server or SQL Native Client software from Microsoft.
 Make sure the version of the client software you install supports all of the following: